cpo6559/Team-Profile-Generator/README.md

 Contributing
 Tests
 Questions

-Installation
+# Installation
-The user should clone the repository from GitHub and download Node.
-This application also requires a file system and inquirer module.
-If testing is required, this application uses Jest.
+The user should clone the repository from GitHub and be sure to download Node.

 ## User Story
 AS A manager